SunsetRiders/express-error-handler/README.md

 https://github.com/SunsetRiders/logger

-The logger type used to store the log will always be *req.logger.error* mehtod.
+The logger type mehtod used to store the log will always be *req.logger.error*.

 ## Adding the module to the project